Assessment

 The research paper must be empirical in nature.
 This means the research has to rely on observable evidence to answer a question about an aspect of judicial politics.
 The research design devised to answer the research question can be quantitative, qualitative or mixed.

 Each research paper must include one section discussing theory and one section discussing research design.
 The theory section sets out the researcher’s expectations about the studied phenomenon on the basis of existing academic literature and typically ends with a testable hypothesis.
-The research design section describes how the research question will be answered and must include a discussion of the information (data) and the method (e.g. process tracing or regression analysis) used to produce evidence in support of a hypothesis.
-Other sections are optional but “introduction” and “findings” (or equivalent) are encouraged to also feature in the paper.
+The research design section describes how the research question will be answered and must include a discussion of the information (data) and the method (e.g. process tracing or regression analysis) used to produce evidence in support of (or against) a hypothesis.
+The theory and research design need to be selected so as to be appropriate to the research question.

 General assessment criteria

-The markers will consider the following criteria when assessing your essay:
+In addition to the above requirements, the markers will consider the following criteria when assessing the paper:

 Structure and organisation